Colophon

 Technical Details

-Success in validating this site as XHTML 1.0 Strict hinges on how vigilant its author is in writing with valid code.
+Success in validating this site as HTML hinges on how vigilant its author is in writing with valid code.
 His vigilance varies on a day to day basis.
 The site makes use of CSS for formatting and positioning.
-There is a small amount of PHP in the backend, as well as Javascript for keeping statistics. table elements are used for table data only.
+There is a small amount of PHP in the backend, as well as JavaScript for keeping statistics. table elements are used for table data only.

-I mostly look at this site in Firefox for the Mac, so it may not always look its prettiest in IE 6 for Windows.
+I mostly look at this site in Safari for the Mac, so it may not always look its prettiest in IE 6 for Windows.

 Drupal

-Since November 2005, the front page has been powered exclusively by Drupal, now at version 6.
+Since November 2005, this site has been powered exclusively by Drupal, now using version 7.
 An incomplete list of contributed modules:

 CCK modules